happypeter/git-showoff-peter/one/01_slide.md

 ## Just a show-it-off talk
 ### about WHAT not HOW
 !SLIDE center
+## what is a project?
+!SLIDE center
+## A dir with subdir and files in it

+!SLIDE center
 ## what is "Version Control"?
 !SLIDE center
 # cp -r